-Condition Busy LED Tape LED Status LED Power-on with POST enabled Off for two seconds, then flashes twice in one second.
+Condition Busy LED Tape LED Status LED Reset sequence Flashes on for 1 second Off, then indicates tape load status.
+Off, then indicates write-protect status.
+Power-on with POST enabled Off for two seconds, then flashes twice in one second.
 Then flashes in sequence with Tape and Status LEDs left to right.
 This repeats until self-tests complete.
 Off for two seconds, then flashes twice in one second.
 Then flashes in sequence with Busy and Status LEDs, left to right.
 This repeats until self-tests complete.
 Off for two seconds, then flashes twice in one second.
 Then flashes in sequence with Busy and Tape LEDs, left to right.
 This repeats until self-tests complete.
 Tests Complete, No Failure Normal operation Normal operation Normal operation Self-Test failure Not applicable Not applicable Flashes twice every 1.25 seconds with the flashes occurring close together, then some delay.
 Power-On with POST disabled Off for two seconds, then flashes twice in one second Same as Busy Same as Busy Error Rate Warning Not applicable One long flash every four seconds.
 Media may need changing or drive needs to be cleaned.
-Not applicable Drive mecha- nism failure Not applicable Not applicable Flashes once every 1.25 seconds Drive cleaning request (timer expired) Not applicable Not applicable One long flash every four seconds.
+Not applicable Drive mechanism failure (may be recoverable) Not applicable Not applicable Flashes once every 1.25 seconds Drive mechanism failure (unrecoverable, fatal error) Flashes once every 1.25 seconds Not applicable Not applicable Drive cleaning request (timer expired) Not applicable Not applicable One long flash every four seconds.
 Clean drive.
-Cleaning tape inserted (good tape) Flashes twice per second during cleaning cycle, then indicates activity.
-On during subsequent unload sequence.
-On On if drive was not requesting a cleaning.
-One long flash every four seconds if drive was requesting a cleaning cycle.
-On during subsequent unload sequence.